cedricblondeau/wifi-repeater-ansible/README.md

 ### Configure

-First, create a inventory/config file (let's name it laptop):
+First, create and edit an inventory/config file (let's name it laptop for example):

 ```bash
 cp inventories/sample inventories/laptop
 ```

-#### Example: Execute playbook on a remote target using the same WiFi adapter
+Example for executing playbook on a remote target using the same WiFi adapter:

 ```
 [repeater]